 With the amount of bokashi collected, you can soak it in water to make compost tea.
 Worm castings can also be added for extra nutrients.
 Another way we can go about this is to make a fungal mat.

 Lay your bokashi on a box of some sort with a layer of soil underneath.
 After about 3 days, we may see some white fuzz developing on the top.
 With this biology development, we can scoop out a part to use in our compost.
 Or you can use that to inoculate a substrate & make your compost tea.
-This will be a fungal-dominant tea that works great for more woody stuff.
+This will be a fungal-dominant tea that works great for breaking down more woody stuff.

 #4 Build your garden soil